zivtech/Bodiless-JS/Development/Guides/DesignElementConcepts.md

-# Design Element Basics
+# Design Element Concepts

-In this guide, we will continue the gallery tutorial to apply some designs and implement some best practices.
+In this guide, we will continue the gallery tutorial to apply some design element concepts and implement some best practices.
 We will also introduce the Bodiless Design API.
 You can [read more about it here](../../Design/DesignSystem), but at a high level this is a set of tools and patterns for applying a *Design System* to a React